hanhdt/vue-trix/README.md

 - `placeholder`: The placeholder option attribute specifies a short hint that describes the expected value of a editor.
 - `disabledEditor`: This prop will put the editor in read-only mode.
 - `localStorage`: The boolean attribute allows saving editor state into browser's localStorage (optional, default is `false`).
-- `trixFocus`: The function to call when editor is focused (optional).
-- `trixBlur`: The function to call when editor goes out of focus (optional).

 ### Populating editor content